This post's overview:

 Hi guys, wondering what life on a minimum wage in London looks like?
 What can you really afford if your job/business only pays you a minimum salary?
+This article is about life on a minimum wage in London.

 If you’re new to this blog, hi, my name is Liza.
 I share a lot of content about travel; however, I also often write about expat life here in the UK.
 Over the last four years in London, I had a few different jobs and even worked on this blog full-time.
 When I was working on Tripsget, I was also freelancing, and the income from both activities was adding up to a sun close to a UK minimum salary for an adult.